Darlington02/CairoLearnXinYminutes/Readme.md

 ### 4. CONSTRUCTORS, EXTERNAL AND VIEW FUNCTIONS
 ```
+    // A. CONSTRUCTORS
+    // Constructors are a way to intialize state variables on contract deployment
+    // You create a constructor using the @constructor decorator

+        @constructor
+        func constructor{syscall_ptr: felt*, pedersen_ptr: HashBuiltin*, range_check_ptr}(_name: felt) {
+            let (caller) = get_caller_address();
+            names.write(caller, _name);
+            return ();
+        }

+    // B. EXTERNAL FUNCTIONS
+    // External functions are functions that modifies the state of the network
+    // You create an external function using the @external decorator

+        @external
+        func store_name{syscall_ptr: felt*, pedersen_ptr: HashBuiltin*, range_check_ptr}(_name: felt){
+            let (caller) = get_caller_address();
+            names.write(caller, _name);
+            stored_name.emit(caller, _name);
+            return ();
+        }

+    // C. VIEW FUNCTIONS
+    // View functions do not modify the state of the blockchain
+    // You can create a view function using the @view decorator

+        @view
+        func get_name{syscall_ptr: felt*, pedersen_ptr: HashBuiltin*, range_check_ptr}(_address: felt) -> (name: felt){
+            let (name) = names.read(_address);
+            return (name,);
+        }

+    // NB: Unlike Solidity, Cairo supports just External and View function types.
+    // You can alternatively also create an internal function by not adding any decorator to the function.
 ```

 ### 5. DECORATORS
 ```
+    // All functions in Cairo are specified by the `func` keyword, which can be confusing.
+    // Decorators are used by the compiler to distinguish between these functions.

+    // Here are the most common decorators you'll encounter in Cairo:

+    // 1. @storage_var — used for specifying state variables.
+    // 2. @constructor — used for specifying constructors.
+    // 3. @external — used for specifying functions that write to a state variable.
+    // 4. @event — used for specifying events
+    // 5. @view — used for specifying functions that reads from a state variable.
+    // 6. @l1_handler — used for specifying functions that processes message sent from an L1 contract in a messaging bridge.
 ```

 ### 6. BUILTINS, HINTS & IMPLICIT ARGUMENTS